department-of-veterans-affairs/vets-design-system-documentation/src/_components/responsivetables.md

 - For comparison tables, avoid horizontal scrolling and limit the number of columns to 3 or fewer.
 All column heading labels should total no more than 60 characters.

 ### Usability guidance: how to use it
-**Arrange data in order of importance** Because the left most columns are what users see first in a smaller screen, work with a content specialist and determine what order of columns is going to tell the best story with that data.
+**Arrange data in order of importance** Because the leftmost columns are what users see first in a smaller screen, work with a content specialist and determine what order of columns is going to tell the best story with that data.
 Which columns are most critical to understanding what the meaning of the table is?
 Ask users what the most important data is to them and have that be the first column.

 **Left align header and value in list view** When using list view, the header and value are stacked vertically with the bolded header on one line and the value on the line below.
 Make sure both header and value are left aligned.